JacekWozniak12/game-framework/readme.md

-# Unity - Game Framework
+# Unity - Game Library
-Simple framework with prepped directory structure and game classes.
+Simple library with prepped directory structure and game classes.

 ## Organization
 Defines rules of organization for this framework.